Iqbal Matin's Gramophone Archive: Notable collections

 The first gramophone record in British India, produced in 1902, is part of Matin's archive.
 His collection spans recordings from the early years of the Indian subcontinent's recording industry up to the 1930s, representing 78 record companies.
 Most records measure 10 inches in diameter, the standard size of the era, although the archive also includes records of 16, 12, 11, 9, 8, 7, 4, and 3 inches.
 Additionally, the collection features extremely rare pitchboard, aluminium, and plastic records, which hold significant value for music historians.

 During the early decades of recording, a master copy or sample disc of each song was sent to the performer for approval before commercial release.
 Matin owns 119 such original master copies, considered exceptionally rare.

 His collection also includes recordings by Allauddin Khan, his mentor Uzir Khan (a descendant of Tansen), and 1909 recordings of Dwijendralal Ray, Rajanikanta Sen, Atulprasad Sen, Rabindranath Tagore, and Kazi Nazrul Islam, all in their own voices.
 Beyond music, the archive preserves historical recordings of King George V, Queen Mary, Lord Mountbatten, Edward VIII, Sarojini Naidu, Mahatma Gandhi, and Subhas Chandra Bose.

-Matin has collected these rare records through extensive research expeditions across Bangladesh and India, visiting zamindar estates, historical sites, and archives.
-Over the years, his dedication and meticulous work have helped preserve a remarkable chapter of South Asian musical heritage.
+Matin has collected these records through extensive research expeditions across Bangladesh and India, visiting zamindar estates, historical sites, and archives.
+Over the years, his dedication has helped preserve a valuable chapter of South Asian musical heritage.